jhudsl/text2speech/cran-comments.md

 * This is a new release.

 Removing `aws.polly` links as it is a `Suggests` field now as Prof. Ripley states as `aws.polly` has been orphaned.
+Declare in the Description field where aws.polly, in this case, the CRAN archives.